Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 Let's start with the basics: a `Histogram` directory and an `index.js` file.
 It makes importing easier while keeping our code organized.
 I like to use dirs for components made out of multiple files.

-{crop-start: 5, crop-end: 8, format: javascript}
+{crop-start: 5, crop-end: 8, format: javascript, line-numbers: false}
 ![Histogram index.js](code_samples/es6v2/components/Histogram/index.js)

 Import `Histogram` from `./Histogram` and export it as the `default` export.
 You could do it with a re-export: `export { default } from './Histogram'`.
 I'm not sure why I picked the long way.
 It's not *that* much more readable.

 Great, now we need the `Histogram.js` file.
 We start with some imports, a default export, and a stubbed out `Histogram` class.

-{crop-start: 5, crop-end: 33, format: javascript}
+{crop-start: 5, crop-end: 33, format: javascript, line-numbers: false}
 ![Histogram component stub](code_samples/es6v2/components/Histogram/Histogram.js)

 We need React and D3, and we set up `Histogram`.
 The `constructor` calls React's base constructor using `super()` and defers to `updateD3` to init default D3 properties. `componentWillReceiveProps` defers to `updateD3` to ensure D3 state stays in sync with React, and we'll use `makeBar` and `render` to render the SVG.